Deloitte Platform Engineering

 - The service model, across value chains, is flexible enough to respond to opportunities and counter threats.

 Just as platforms connect ecosystems to deliver value, Deloitte Platform Engineering connects our services to deliver new client propositions.

-Deloitte Platform Engineering offers five services to build and operate platforms:
+Deloitte Platform Engineering offers six services to build and operate platforms:

 Which trends may disrupt business?
 How could consumer habits change?